Back to Blog

 6.1 Potential Extensions

-Regime Switching: Allow parameters to switch between states (e.g., bull/bear markets) governed by a Markov chain.
+Regime Switching: Allow parameters to switch between states, such as bull and bear markets, governed by a Markov chain.

 Copula-Based Dependence: Replace conditional specification with flexible copula structures for (RM,VS)(R_M, V_S).